PINTO0309/openvino2tensorflow/README.md

   --replace_prelu_and_minmax REPLACE_PRELU_AND_MINMAX
-                        Replace prelu and minimum/maximum with each other --yolact              Specify when converting the Yolact model --debug               debug mode switch --debug_layer_number DEBUG_LAYER_NUMBER
+                        Replace prelu and minimum/maximum with each other --yolact              Specify when converting the Yolact model --weight_replacement_config WEIGHT_REPLACEMENT_CONFIG
+                        Replaces the value of Const for each layer_id defined in json.
+Specify the path to the json file.
+                        'weight_replacement_config.json'
+  --debug               debug mode switch --debug_layer_number DEBUG_LAYER_NUMBER
                         The last layer number to output when debugging.
 Used